Clayton Kershaw: 2024 season: More injuries and career lows

-2025 season: 3,000 strikeouts, second World Series championship and final season
+2025 season: 3,000 strikeouts and final season

+Kershaw and the Dodgers with the Commissioner's Trophy (left) and President Donald Trump (far right) at the White House in April 2025.

 On February 13, 2025, Kershaw again re-signed with the Dodgers, on a one-year, $7.5 million contract, that also included roster and game-started bonuses.
 His 18th season with the Dodgers matched the longest for any player in franchise history, joining Zack Wheat and Bill Russell.
 He also became the 59th player in MLB history to spend 18 seasons with one team.

 After beginning the season on the injured list while recovering from his off-season surgery, Kershaw rejoined the Dodgers active roster on May 17.
 In his first game back, he allowed five earned runs on five hits while recording three walks and two strikeouts in four innings.
 On June 8, Kershaw got his first win of the season, pitching five innings, allowing six hits and one earned run, and striking out seven batters against the Cardinals.

 Kershaw picked up his 3,000th career strikeout on July 2, against Vinny Capra of the Chicago White Sox.
 He became the 20th pitcher and fourth left-handed pitcher in MLB history to reach that mark as well as the fifth to do so as a member of one team.
 He was selected to the All-Star Game as a legends pick by MLB commissioner Rob Manfred, his 11th all-star selection.

 On September 18, 2025, Kershaw announced he would retire at the end of the season, one day before making his final regular season Dodger Stadium start, against the Giants.
 His final MLB start was on the last day of the 2025 season, September 28, against the Seattle Mariners.
 He pitched 5 1/3 scoreless innings, struck out seven, and allowed only four hits and one walk.
 He struck out the last batter he faced, Eugenio Suárez, for the 3,052nd and last strikeout of his career.
 He finished his final season with an 11–2 record, 3.36 ERA, and 84 strikeouts in 23 games.

 Kershaw made two appearances in the postseason for the Dodgers.
 In the third game of the NLDS against the Phillies he pitched two innings, allowing five runs (four earned) on six hits and three walks.
 His final career appearance was in the top of the 12th inning of the third game of the World Series against the Toronto Blue Jays.
-He came into the game with the bases loaded and two outs to face Nathan Lukes and got him to ground out to end the inning.
+He entered the game with the bases loaded and two outs to face Nathan Lukes and got him to ground out to end the inning.
 The Dodgers went on to win the series in seven games, the team's third title during his career.

+2026 World Baseball Classic

+Despite retiring from MLB, Kershaw joined Team USA at the 2026 World Baseball Classic.
+He pitched in an exhibition game against the Colorado Rockies but not in any WBC games in the tournament, in which the U.S. won the silver medal.